 In September and October there are two or three head races. winter training runs from November to march.
 Two weeks in Myrtle beach, SC and the Occoquan Sprints in Virginia prepare the Ephs for the spring season.
 The spring season includes competition with Amherst, Bates, Bowdoin, Colby, Connecticut College, Georgetown, George Washington, Hamilton, Hobart, Holy Cross, Ithaca, UMass-Amherst, Miami (FL), Middlebury, MIT, New Hampshire, Temple, Trinity, Tufts, Tulane, U.S. Coast Guard Academy, Virginia, and Wesleyan.
 The New England Rowing Championships, NESCAC Championships, ECAC Championships and the Henley Regatta are season highlights.

-In October of 2007 several Ephs participated in rowing 53
+In October of 2007 several Ephs participated in rowing 53 miles

 The 2008 Ephs swept the Little Three title races and finished second in the New England Championships.
 After the 2008 school year concluded the V1 boat headed to England where it succeeded in qualiffying for the Royal Henley Regatta, where the Ephs fell to Harvard in the quarterfinals.

 The 2008-09 Ephs made their mark in Williams rowing history when they became the first Williams crew to capture the Collegiate Eight title at the Head of the Charles, defeated 38 other boats in the nation's largest regatta.
 Williams' best prior showing at the head of the Charles was 11th.
 Williams pegged the top time of event at 15:11, despite the poor racing conditions.

 |2008 Head of Charles Champs|